Best Crypto Cards in Canada (2026)

 Supported Exchanges & Wallets in Canada

 Crypto.com is the most established global issuer serving Canadian users, offering card tiers from Midnight Blue (0%) to Obsidian (5%).
-Crypto.com has maintained Canadian access through regulatory changes and is the safest bet for a proven card product.
+Crypto.com has maintained Canadian access through regulatory changes and has the longest track record of any card issuer still serving Canada.
 The Icy White tier is popular with Canadian frequent travelers for lounge access at Pearson and Vancouver.

 Who left Canada: Binance withdrew in June 2023 citing CSA pre-registration requirements.
 KuCoin is geo-banned for Canadian users.
 Bybit does not serve Canada.
 This pattern means exchange-linked card products from APAC exchanges are unavailable, and Canadians must rely on global issuers.